Top 10 Things to Do in New Zealand

 © Tourism New Zealand

 Wow, where to begin?
 New Zealand is an action-packed country where a trip there will be nothing short of epic.
 It’s a country of staggering environments from pristine beaches to rugged glaciers.
 From fascinating Polynesian cultures to wildlife that has evolved in isolation to make some unique species.
 From adrenaline-pumping bungy jumps to relaxing geothermal hot pools.
-There’s so much to do in New Zealand that’s impossible to make a top 10 of things to do in New Zealand, but we’ll give it a bloody good go!
+There’s so much to do in New Zealand that’s impossible to make a top 10 of things to do in New Zealand, but we’ll give it a good go!

-While many awesome experiences will take you far beyond this list (they’re here in our 101 Things to Do in New Zealand), here is a good place to start on the things to do in New Zealand.
+While many awesome experiences will take you far beyond this list (they’re here in our 101 Things to Do in New Zealand), here is a good place to start on the top 10 things to do in New Zealand.
 These are the things that are on most people’s New Zealand bucket lists, so start making notes and plan the epic adventure of a lifetime.

 Before we begin, be sure to bookmark The Best Travel Guide to New Zealand for even more tips.